DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-group-row.md

 Field | Type | Description
 ------|------|------------
-column | string | Column name by that group was formed value | any | Value that unites all rows inside group
+column | string | The name of the column associated with the group value | any | Value that unites all the rows inside a group

 ## Plugin Developer Reference